All posts are listed below. Make sure to press the “Read the rest of this post” button.

 I like post-apocalyptic genres, so a somber, sultry atmosphere— and how the environment cradles one in.
 That’s how I remember a sci-fi novel.

 But it’s not only dark grimey worlds that I like.
 For example, Dune, by far my favorite series, the vast universe it offers, and what the Sandworm symbolizes.
-The books genuinely live.
-They have heartbeats.

 By birbsophone